-Anders Larsson is an award-winning architect, active in both Sweden and Denmark.
+Award-winning architect, active in both Sweden and Denmark.
 Runs ALoCo architectural firm.

-Nina Campioni is a journalist, author and presenter.
+Journalist, author and presenter.
 She is one of Sweden's largest fashion bloggers with experience from magazines, Swedish Television and has her own podcast.

-Caroline Stark is a real estate agent and partner at one of Sweden's largest real estate firms, Bjurfors.
+Real estate agent and partner at one of Sweden's largest real estate firms, Bjurfors.
 With extensive experience of selling both villas and condominiums in south of Sweden.

-Jörgen Ramnelöv is a trend scout and works at the external analysis and trend agency Docere, which carries out analysis assignments, training and runs the trend site Buzzter.
+Trend scout and works at the external analysis and trend agency Docere, which carries out analysis assignments, training and runs the trend site Buzzter.

 Professor of European Ethnology at the Department of Cultural Anthropology and Ethnology at Uppsala University.
 Previous positions include Humboldt University, Berlin and the Swedish College of Advanced Studies in Uppsala.